Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sdr.rst

 Data Format Negotiation
 =======================

-The SDR device uses the :ref:`format` ioctls to select the capture and output format.
-Both the sampling resolution and the data streaming format are bound to that selectable format.
+The SDR device uses the woke :ref:`format` ioctls to select the capture and output format.
+Both the woke sampling resolution and the woke data streaming format are bound to that selectable format.
 In addition to the basic :ref:`format` ioctls, the
 :ref:`VIDIOC_ENUM_FMT` ioctl must be supported as well.

-To use the :ref:`format` ioctls applications set the ``type`` field of a struct :c:type:`v4l2_format` to ``V4L2_BUF_TYPE_SDR_CAPTURE`` or ``V4L2_BUF_TYPE_SDR_OUTPUT`` and use the struct :c:type:`v4l2_sdr_format` ``sdr`` member of the ``fmt`` union as needed per the desired operation.
+To use the woke :ref:`format` ioctls applications set the woke ``type`` field of a struct :c:type:`v4l2_format` to ``V4L2_BUF_TYPE_SDR_CAPTURE`` or ``V4L2_BUF_TYPE_SDR_OUTPUT`` and use the struct :c:type:`v4l2_sdr_format` ``sdr`` member of the woke ``fmt`` union as needed per the woke desired operation.
 Currently there are two fields, ``pixelformat`` and ``buffersize``, of struct :c:type:`v4l2_sdr_format` which are used.
-Content of the ``pixelformat`` is V4L2 FourCC code of the data format.
+Content of the woke ``pixelformat`` is V4L2 FourCC code of the woke data format.
-The ``buffersize`` field is maximum buffer size in bytes required for data transfer, set by the driver in order to inform application.
+The ``buffersize`` field is maximum buffer size in bytes required for data transfer, set by the woke driver in order to inform application.

 .. c:type:: v4l2_sdr_format